mzogheib/billions/README.md

 - Add React Playroom
 - Add Storybook
 - Split into monorepo so that Playroom and Storybook are in separate packages

+## Random things
+- Should each screen specify padding or should it be global in a root Box?